KenKundert/quantiphy/doc/index.rst

     >>> print('{:S}'.format(vacuum_permittivity))
     ε₀ = 8.8542 pF/m -- permittivity of free space

-Finally, you can add units after the format code, which will cause the number to be scaled to those units if the transformation represents a known unit conversion.
+Finally, you can add units after the format code, which causes the number to be scaled to those units if the transformation represents a known unit conversion.

 .. code-block:: python